GabeScott/standard-works-vault/General Conference/2020 October - I Believe in Angels.md

 These good friends made a big difference, but not having the gospel taught in my home with a supportive family still put my ongoing conversion process at risk.
 My gospel interactions in the Church became even more crucial to my growing conversion.
 Then two additional angels were sent by the Lord to help.

 One of them was Leda Vettori, my early-morning seminary teacher.
-Through her accepting love and inspiring classes, she gave me a daily dose of the “good word of God” (Moroni 6:4), which was so needed throughout my day.
+Through her accepting love and inspiring classes, she gave me a daily dose of the “good word of God” ([[Moroni 6.4|Moroni 6:4]]), which was so needed throughout my day.
 This helped me to gain the spiritual strength to keep going.

-Another angel sent to help me was the Young Men president, Marco Antônio Fusco.
+Another angel sent to help me was the Young Men president, Marco Antônio Fusco.
 He was also assigned to be my senior home teaching companion.
 Despite my lack of experience and different appearance, he gave me assignments to teach in our priests quorum meetings and home teaching visits.
 He gave me the chance to act and to learn and not just be an observer of the gospel.
 He trusted me, more than I trusted myself.

 Thanks to all these angels, and many others I encountered during those important early years, I received enough strength to remain on the covenant path as I gained a spiritual witness of the truth.

-And by the way, that young angel girl, Mônica?
+And by the way, that young angel girl, Mônica?
 After we both served missions, she became my wife.

 I don’t think it was a coincidence that good friends, Church responsibilities, and nurturing by the good word of God were part of that process.
 President Gordon B. Hinckley wisely taught: “It is not an easy thing to make the transition incident to joining this Church.
 It means cutting old ties.
 It means leaving friends.
 It may mean setting aside cherished beliefs.
 It may require a change of habits and a suppression of appetites.
 In so many cases it means loneliness and even fear of the unknown.
-There must be nurturing and strengthening during this difficult season of a convert’s life” (“There Must Be Messengers,” Ensign, Oct.
+There must be nurturing and strengthening during this difficult season of a convert’s life” (“,” *Ensign,* Oct.
 1987, 5).

-Later he also taught, “Every one of them needs three things: a friend, a responsibility, and nurturing with ‘the good word of God’” (“Converts and Young Men,” Ensign, May 1997, 47).
+Later he also taught, “Every one of them needs three things: a friend, a responsibility, and nurturing with ‘the good word of God’” (“[[1997 April - Converts and Young Men.md|Converts and Young Men]],” *Ensign,* May 1997, 47).

 Why am I sharing these experiences with you?